taicoding/taicoding/README.md

 - 👯 I’m looking to collaborate on IA for Social Impact and Education projects

-- 💬 Ask me about Python, [Python La Paz](https://linktr.ee/pythonlapaz)
+- 💬 Ask me about Python and [Python La Paz](https://linktr.ee/pythonlapaz)

 - 📫 How to reach me?
 Ask for a meeting at [calendly](https://calendly.com/tai-delgadillo/30min)